Charlie Blackmon Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the White Sox pitching staff ranks third in the league.
+- The pitching staff for the White Sox has a collective 9.5 K/9, the third-best in the league.

-- The White Sox have a 4.67 team ERA that ranks 25th among all MLB pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.73).

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (169 total, 1.4 per game).
+- White Sox pitchers combine to surrender 170 total home runs at a clip of 1.4 per game (fourth-most in baseball).

-- Scholtens (1-5 with a 3.20 ERA and 40 strikeouts in 56 1/3 innings pitched) makes the start for the White Sox, his sixth of the season.

-- The righty last appeared on Saturday against the Milwaukee Brewers, when he tossed 6 1/3 innings, allowing three earned runs while giving up six hits.
+- In his last time out on Sunday against the Milwaukee Brewers, the righty tossed seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.